sbenstewart/off-the-hook-mail/README.md

 ```
 cd game
 npm install
-npm start
+npm run dev
 ```
-The game should now be running at http://localhost:3000.
+The game should now be running at http://localhost:5173.
 Keep this terminal running.

 ### Step 2: Start the Python Flask Server
 The server handles all the analysis requests from the extension.